pieterkdevilliers/barefoot-business-book/README.md

 1 - Allow the visitor to get a real grasp of what Barefoot Business has to offer, allowing them to make a decision about buying the book, with a real understanding of what they will be investing their time spent reading in.

-2 - Allow those visitors who are ready to take the next step, to simply skip reading the book and contact the authoer directly, already understanding the type of work the authoer does.
+2 - Allow those visitors who are ready to take the next step, to simply skip reading the book and contact the author directly, already understanding the type of work the author does.

 The same bio section and contact form used on the Home page is repeated at the bottom of the 3 Key Systems page.